McCambridge Duffy Financial Services McCambridge Duffy Insolvency Practitioners Freephone Debt Helpline: 0800 043 3328

 • On completion of the term of the mortgage, you finally pay off the mortgage using the proceeds of a separate investment vehicle.
 This could be an ISA, pension or endowment.

-Advantages & Disadvantages of an Interest Only Mortgage
+Advantages of an Interest Only Mortgage

 • The repayments work out cheaper than a capital and interest mortgage.